jbgo/chasqui/README.md

 ## Code of Conduct

-If you are unsure whether or not your communication may be inappropriate, please consult the [Chasqui Code of Conduct](code-of-conduct.md).
-If you even suspect harassment or abuse, please report it to the email address listed in the Code of Conduct.
+If you are unsure whether or not your communication is appropriate for Chasqui please consult the [Chasqui Code of Conduct](code-of-conduct.md).
+If you suspect harassment or abuse, please report it to the email address listed in the Code of Conduct.